Florida releases A-to-F school grades but with no punishment for bad marks

 Two Seminole middle schools, Greenwood Lakes and South Seminole, dropped from Bs to Cs this year, as did several Orange elementary schools, including Bonneville, Union Park and Ventura.
 The Lucious and Emma Nixon Academy Charter School in Orange dropped from a B to a D.

 School grades were released later than usual this year because the state had to set a scoring system for the new FAST exams.
-The State Board of Education did that in October, adopting a plan that likely will mean slightly fewer students pass than they did on the past on FSA, the exam FAST replaced.
+The State Board of Education did that in October, adopting a plan that likely will mean slightly fewer students pass than they did on the past on the Florida Standards Assessment, the exam FAST replaced.